2006 Colorado Holiday Blizzards: Effects on travel

 This blizzard closed the Denver International Airport (DEN) at 2:45PM MST on the same day, stranding upwards of 40,000 at the airport.
 Due to DIA's remote location, many people were forced to spend the night inside the airport, sleeping on cots or the floor.
 As Denver is a major hub for United Airlines, an estimated 100,000 people were affected by the closure.
 The airport reopened 22 December at 12:00PM MST having been closed for a record 45 hours.

 Greyhound buses canceled all routes into, out of, and through Denver due to the storm.

+A National Basketball Association game between the Denver Nuggets and Phoenix Suns was postponed due to the blizzard.

 Deaths

 The blizzard caused four confirmed deaths in Colorado, including one former CSU professor and a University of Colorado undergraduate student.
 Over two dozen deaths were reported in the Colorado, Kansas and the Oklahoma and Texas Panhandles as a result of these storms.
 Along the plains, between 10,000 and 15,000 cows were found dead due to the cold and severe weather conditions.